 This is most common when one spouse earns significantly more than the other.

 If your ex dies, you may also be entitled to survivor benefits, though there are stipulations.
-Again, the marriage must have lasted ten years, you must be unmarried, and you have to be at least 60, or 50 with a disability.
+Again, the marriage must have lasted ten years, you must be unmarried, and you must be at least 60, or 50 with a disability.

 Spousal Support

 Spousal support is something else to consider in gray divorce.
-In cases of long marriages with a significant income disparity between spouses, this issue often arises.
+This issue often arises in long marriages with a significant income disparity between spouses.

 If you’re the primary earner in a marriage, the court may award maintenance payments to your spouse.
 A substantial payment, often impacts retirement.

-In some cases, it causes people to have to delay when they stop working and radically alter future plans.
+In some cases, it causes people to delay when they stop working and radically alter future plans.

 Related Reading: Should I File for Divorce First?